syakubov/LVM/README.md

 ```
 ADD, <integer literal>
 ```
-Adds the value of the register to the accumulator (AR).
+Adds the value of the integer to the accumulator (AR).
 <br>

 ```